How the Nitrax Math Keyboard actually works.

 The helper completes the action and places the Unicode character into the active app.

-The user-facing goal is the same on both systems: press the printed shortcut, get the matching mathematical symbol.
+The user-facing goal is the same on both systems: press the printed key combination, get the matching mathematical symbol.

 The goal is not to trap your math inside one special editor.